syncfusion-content/ej2-angular-docs/ej2-angular/barcode/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Barcode component | Syncfusion
+title: Getting started with Angular Barcode Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Barcode component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Barcode component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Barcode component
+# Getting started with Angular Barcode Component

 This section explains you the steps required to create a simple barcode and demonstrate the basic usage of the barcode control.